All Episodes

 They are having more gasms over Obama than they have ever had over Hillary.

-Hillary has never had, other than New York Times magazine, uh, which has put her angelic mug on the cover a bunch of times.
+Hillary has never had, other than New York Times magazine, which has put her angelic mug on the cover a bunch of times.

-Uh and excitement like this, like like the savior, she's never been treated like the savior.
+She's never been treated like the savior.

-And what's interesting to me about this is what's causing this.
+And what's interesting to me about this is what's causing this?

-Uh, you know, if if if if the conventional wisdom for so long has been that Hillary is the entitlee, it's hers, and everybody stay out of the way.
+You know, if the conventional wisdom for so long has been that Hillary is the entitlee, it's hers.

-Uh and why is he generating so much excitement?
+And why is he generating so much excitement?

-Uh more and more people apparently thinking she can't win.
+More and more people apparently thinking she can't win.

-Uh that's that I mean, how can this even happen?
+I mean, how can this even happen?

-Uh if if this is Hillary's just because she wants it and because it's owed to her, and you've heard my theory about why it's owed to her.
+How can there be this Barack Obama phenomenon if this is Hillary's just because she wants it and because it's owed to her?

 I don't want to waste time.